fidelity/kconnect/docs/book/src/commands/to.md

 ### Examples

 ```
-  # Re-connect based on an alias
+  # List connection history entries - including aliases
+  kconnect ls

+  # Reconnect to a cluster by its connection history entry ID
+  kconnect to 01EM615GB2YX3C6WZ9MCWBDWBF

+  # List available connection history entry aliases
+  kconnect alias ls

+  # Reconnect to a cluster by its connection history entry alias
   kconnect to uat-bu1

-  # # Re-connect based on an history id - history id can be found using kconnect ls
-  kconnect to 01EM615GB2YX3C6WZ9MCWBDWBF

-  # Re-connect to current cluster (this is useful for renewing credentials)
+  # Reconnect to the most recent connection - useful for renewing credentials
   kconnect to -
-  OR
+  # or
   kconnect to LAST

-  # Re-connect to cluster used before current one
+  # Reconnect to cluster one entry before the most recent connection (second in the history list)
   kconnect to LAST~1

-  # Re-connect based on an alias supplying a password
+  # Reconnect using the supplied password
   kconnect to uat-bu1 --password supersecret

-  # Re-connect based on an alias supplying a password via env var
+  # Store a password in the KCONNECT_PASSWORD environment variable and reconnect using the stored password
   KCONNECT_PASSWORD=supersecret kconnect to uat-bu1

 ```